Amazon CloudFront vs. Cloudflare

 Cloudflare Versus Amazon CloudFront

 Both Cloudflare and Amazon CloudFront provide great benefits to speed up content delivery.
-However, their CDNs function differently and each offers a unique array of services.
+However, their CDNs function differently, offering a unique array of services.

 These services also differ in their technical components and processes: